 Contact: email rebus (Hint: It's diglett at google's well known email service.)

 When drawing from flat images it's easier for us to see proportions, alignments and perspective distortions.
 In a way, a part of the job has already been done (though perhaps not in an desirable artistic way).
-It's a lot harder to make studies from life, but currently pictures from cameras doesn't give us 'the whole picture'.
-They change colors and crop out values and subtle hues, not to mention that they're not in stereo.
+It's a lot harder to make studies from life, but currently pictures from cameras don't give us the whole picture.
+They alter colours, crop out values and ignore subtle hues... not to mention that the lack of stereo and depth.

 Before laying down a stroke, there's a number of things you need to think about.
 Well, actually you shouldn't have to think about them, it should just go automatically.